pitfail/pitfail-reports/proposal/proposal.rst

   *Audience*: mobile users who like having apps

   *Purpose*: direct income from sales or from ads.
 Hip, cool, and new.
-Allow users to develop addictions to graphs of their earnings, yeilding us a more stable user base.
+Allow users to develop addictions to graphs of their earnings, yielding us a more stable user base.

 Facebook
   *Audience*: people who aren't on twitter.

-  *Purpose*: Connect pitfail to the already exsisting user adiction to facebook, leading to increased user capture.
+  *Purpose*: Connect pitfail to the already existing user addiction to Facebook, leading to increased user capture.

 Twitter Integration
 ~~~~~~~~~~~~~~~~~~~